Library Law

 District libraries are required to hold trustee elections on the third Tuesday in May of every odd-numbered year.

-The board of a district library may appoint one of its trustees to act as the district’s clerk with the responsibility of coordinating the election with the county clerk.
+The board of a district library may appoint one of its trustees to act as the district’s clerk, with the responsibility of coordinating the election with the county clerk.
 These duties include distributing and collecting nominating petitions; verifying qualifications of the nominee(s); acting as liaison with the county clerk; and issuing certificates of election.

-The Elections Division of the Idaho Secretary of State’s Office also publishes general election information on its website.
+The Elections Division of the Idaho Secretary of State’s Office publishes general election information on its website.

 State Laws for Both District and City Libraries

 Be sure to check current statutes for the most up-to-date information.
-The information presented here is general in nature; in specific situations, the library’s legal counsel should be consulted.
+The information presented here is general in nature.
+In specific situations, the library’s legal counsel should be consulted.

-Bidding Requirements.
-The Idaho Code contains other sections that pertain to municipal or taxing district boards.
+Idaho Code contains other sections that pertain to municipal or taxing district boards.
 Competitive bidding laws are located in I.C. §§ 67-2801 through 67-2809.
 In addition, I.C. § 59-1026 defines penalties for “Willful and Knowing Avoidance of Competitive Bidding and Procurement Statutes.”
 I.C. §§ 67-2348 and 67-2349 emphasize the preference for Idaho contractors and Idaho suppliers.

-Open Meeting Law.
 Open and honest government is fundamental to a free society.
 The Idaho Legislature formalized our state’s commitment to open government by enacting the Idaho Open Meetings Law in 1974.
-The Open Meeting Law, chapter 2, title 74, Idaho Code, codifies a simple, but fundamental, Idaho value: The public’s business ought to be done in public.
-The Office of the Attorney General of Idaho has published the Open Meeting Law Manual, which explains the law in Question/Answer format and cites
+The Open Meeting Law, I.C.
+Chapter 2, Title 74, codifies a simple but fundamental Idaho value: The public’s business should be done in public.
+The Idaho Office of the Attorney General publishes an Open Meeting Law Manual, which explains the law in question/answer format and includes the appropriate legal citations for each answer.

 Open Meeting Law topics include:

-- The definition and requirements for Open Public Meetings;
+• The definition and requirements for Open Public Meetings;

-- The requirement that both meeting notice and agenda notice must be posted for each of the library board’s public meetings;
+• The requirement that both meeting notice and agenda notice must be posted for each of the library board’s public meetings;

-- The circumstances under which a published agenda may be amended;
+• The circumstances under which a published agenda may be amended;

-- The requirement that all public meetings must be held in places that do not discriminate on the basis of race, creed, color, sex, age, or national origin;
+• The requirement that all public meetings must be held in places that do not discriminate on the basis of race, creed, color, sex, age, or national origin;

-- The requirement that all public library boards provide written minutes of all meetings and that these minutes be made available to the public within a reasonable amount of time;
+• The requirement that all public library boards provide written minutes of all meetings and that these minutes be made available to the public within a reasonable amount of time;

-- Consider hiring, evaluating, or disciplining a specific employee;
+• Consider hiring, evaluating, or disciplining a specific employee;

-- Conduct labor negotiations [involving a labor union];
+• Conduct labor negotiations (involving a labor union);

-- To negotiate trade or commerce;
+• Negotiate trade or commerce;

-- To consider its attorney’s advice on pending or possible lawsuits.
+• Consider its attorney’s advice on pending or possible lawsuits.

-- The requirement that members of the library’s board who knowingly conduct or participate in a meeting in violation of this law will be subject to a monetary fine and that any actions taken in such a meeting shall be null and void;
+• The requirement that members of the library’s board who knowingly conduct or participate in a meeting in violation of this law will be subject to a monetary fine and that any actions taken in such a meeting shall be null and void;

-- The provisions for “curing” an open meeting violation, I.C. § 74-208.
+• The provisions for “curing” an open meeting violation, I.C. § 74-208.

-Idaho Tort Claims Act.
-The “Tort Claims Act,” chapter 9, title 6, Idaho Code, contains the laws that govern board and employee liability and protection.
+The Tort Claims Act, I.C.
+Chapter 9, Title 6, contains the laws that govern board and employee liability and protection.
 These laws define when governmental entities, including public libraries, may be held liable for damages as a result of their actions and gives them authority to purchase necessary liability insurance and to pay for the premium through a separate tax levy.
 Note: City library buildings are usually covered by the city’s insurance.
 When in doubt, check with your city clerk.

 library director should contact the library’s attorney or risk management provider.